syncfusion/enterpriseserver-global/Dashboard Server/How-to-add-new-localizations.md

     ![Start Order or No thanks](images/add-localization-5.png)

-6. The selected file will be listed in home page of translator kit.
+6. The uploaded file will be listed in home page of translator kit.
+Click on the file to open it and make any corrections in the translation if needed.

     ![Translator Home page](images/add-localization-6.png)